christian-posta/ceposta-devops-ose/docs/set-up-gitlab.md

 __Make sure__ you mark the project public, and make it an empty project.

 We will use Gerrit to replicate code to this Gitlab Project so we don't need to import anything.

+### Setting up the automation scripts project
+The Jenkins builds will use scripts to automate creating the OpenShift Enterprise + Fuse environment.
+Those scripts are located in this project (eg, [https://github.com/christian-posta/ceposta-devops-ose](https://github.com/christian-posta/ceposta-devops-ose)).

+We need to create a new PUBLIC project like we did above, only we have to name it `ceposta-devops-ose`.

+Then you can clone the `ceposta-devops-ose` project from github, add a remote and push it to gitlab:

+    git remote add gitlab http://root:redhat01@ceposta-public:49173/root/ceposta-devops-ose.git
+    git push gitlab master

 ## What's Next?
 You can [go right to the Demo](demo.md) or you can [set up Gerrit](set-up-gerrit.md) since that's the next container